 Yakisoba is a popular Japanese dish inspired by Chinese cuisine.
-The noodles are stir-fried with crunchy vegetables, small pieces of meat, and a sweet and savory sauce.
-Traditionally prepared with wheat noodles, it's given a gluten-free twist here thanks to buckwheat noodles.
-In Asia, we often ate soba noodles (100% buckwheat), cold and lightly seasoned.
-But when you can find them, they're often quite expensive in France.
-I came across 100% buckwheat spaghetti with Bioccop; they're a little thicker than soba noodles but are still delicious.
-I cooked them "Yakisoba" style, and the secret is the sauce!
-This dish is quickly prepared in a wok or large skillet.
+Noodles are stir-fried with crisp vegetables, small pieces of meat, and a sweet and savory sauce.
+Traditionally made with wheat noodles, this version is gluten-free thanks to buckwheat noodles.
+In Asia, we often ate soba noodles (100% buckwheat), cold and simply seasoned.
+But when you can find them in France, they're often quite expensive.
+I came across some 100% buckwheat spaghetti at Biocoop; they're a bit thicker than soba noodles but still delicious.
+I cooked them "Yakisoba-style," and the secret is in the sauce!
+This dish is quick to prepare in a wok or a large frying pan.
 The cabbage, carrot, bell pepper, and onions add color, vitamins, and flavor.
-You won't see cabbage in my recipe (I didn't have any and substituted zucchini), but I'm giving you the traditional recipe.
+You won't find cabbage in my recipe (I didn't have any and substituted zucchini), but I'm giving you the traditional recipe.
 Pork or chicken can be replaced with tofu for a vegetarian version.
-Served warm, gluten-free yakisoba is a complete and balanced meal, perfect for a family dinner.
+Served hot, gluten-free yakisoba is a complete and balanced meal, perfect for a family dinner.

 Ingredients